Lupavaro: Simply a Passion

 Little Italian Greyhounds.

-The site Lupavaro it does not want to be just the website of a farm, which only uses the internet to sell its own puppies di Piccolo Levriero Italiano, rather a virtual square, a space where you can meet fans of the breed and spend, albeit virtually, some time together, reading articles and anecdotes about the breed or simply looking at the photos and imagining what your life would be like with a PLI.
+The site Lupavaro it does not want to be just the website of a farm, which only uses the internet to sell its own puppies di Piccolo Levriero Italiano, rather a virtual square, a space where you can meet fans of the breed and spend, albeit virtually, some time together, reading articles and anecdotes about the breed or simply looking at the photos and imagining what your life would be like with a PL extension.

 History of the Piccolo Levriero Italiano